Before and After: Former Bronco offensive lineman Orlando Franklin is a new man

 ENGLEWOOD, Colo. — Once one of those big NFL offensive linemen retire, the first thing they do is lose weight.

-Then there’s former Bronco Orlando Franklin.
+Then there’s former Denver Bronco Orlando Franklin.
 We always called him the Big O.

 "I like to be called "Slim" now," Franklin said during a 9NEWS visit to his home this week.
 "Not Big O. Big O reminds me of what I used to be."